Saddam Hussein: Trial

 On 30 June 2004, Saddam, held in custody by US forces at the US base "Camp Cropper", along with 11 other senior Ba'athist leaders, was handed over to the interim Iraqi government to stand trial for crimes against humanity and other offences.

 A few weeks later, he was charged by the Iraqi Special Tribunal with crimes committed against residents of Dujail in 1982, following a failed assassination attempt against him.
 Specific charges included the murder of 148 people, torture of women and children and the illegal arrest of 399 others.
 Numerous challenges came during his trial.
 Saddam and his lawyers contested the court's authority and maintained that he was still the President of Iraq.
 There were assassinations and attempted assassinations of several of Saddam's lawyers.
 The replacement of the chief presiding judge midway through the trial had impact on the trial.

-On 5 November 2006, Saddam was found guilty of crimes against humanity — the killing of 148 Shi'a residents in the town of Dujail in 1982, and was sentenced to death by hanging.
+On 5 November 2006, Saddam was found guilty of crimes against humanity — the killing of 148 Shia residents in the town of Dujail in 1982 — and was sentenced to death by hanging.
 His half-brother, Barzan Ibrahim, and Awad Hamed al-Bandar, head of Iraq's Revolutionary Court in 1982, were convicted of similar charges and were themselves sentenced to death.
 The verdict and sentencing were both appealed, but subsequently affirmed by Iraq's Supreme Court of Appeals.